 - Uncollected debt – High A/R that goes uncollected for a long time is written off as bad debt.
 This situation occurs when customers who purchase on credit go bankrupt or otherwise do not pay the invoice.

 - Cash flow deficiencies – A business needs cash flow for its operations.
 Selling on credit may boost revenue and income, but it offers no actual cash inflow.
-In the short-term this is acceptable, but, in the long run, can cause the company to run short on cash and have to take on other liabilities to fund operations.
+In the short term, it is acceptable, but in the long term, it can cause the company to run short on cash and have to take on other liabilities to fund operations.

 AR’s Impact on Cash Flow and Financial Modeling